 RoboTire and its solutions have already generated industry interest in the ability to change car tires in a fraction of the time of most mechanics.

 "We can make a set of four tires, including disassembly, assembly and checks, in 10 minutes", explains Darolfi.
 “Normally it takes about 60 minutes for a human operator to carry out the disassembly of the old tires, the assembly of the new ones and all the tests of the car.
-Someone may say they can do it in less time.
-I say it cannot do it 24 hours a day, a robot can ”.
+Someone will say that he can do it in less time.
+I say he can't do it 24 hours a day, a robot can ".

 RoboTire, a "tire dealer" that pays for itself in two years